Pasta-Pot-Pal/creamee.github.io/_posts/2017-04-07-week-3-scratch-buiding-blog-part-3.md

     <td> What strategies were effective?</td>
   </tr>
   <tr>
-    <td>Well, I knew that I absolutely had to finish my game, although I was unwell and didn't finish it, I had a week and a few days (I think) to finish it.
-So, I immediately got down to work to finish my game (even though I started on a different game which was an anti-gravity platformer instead of my ice cream game for a few minutes) and then it was finished.</td>
+    <td>Well, I knew that I absolutely had to complete my game.
+Although I was unwell and didn't complete it in class, I had a week and a few days to finish it to a playable standard over half term.
+So, I immediately got down to work to finish my game (even though I was tempted to start on a different game which was an anti-gravity platformer instead of my ice cream game for a few minutes.)
+I wanted to include toppings but I realized that it was too hard so I left that feature for another day and then  after some concentrated days it was finished.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on?</td>
   </tr>
   <tr>
-    <td>That week nothing stopped me from finishing my game I was doing it until it was done (or if it was lunch!).
-So there aren’t much habits that I need to work on.</td>
+    <td>Nothing stopped me from finishing my game.
+I was doing it until it was done (or if it was lunch!).
+There weren’t many habits that I needed to work on.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
     <td>Next time I will:
-Try not to be unwell [I was not sick (for extra information ask me what happened)] on a school day.
+Try not to be unwell
 Code my game to have extra levels.
 And not stop coding even if it’s lunch (um… I might not stick to that).